arulhasbi/passport-authentication-node/README.md

 * security-related HTTP Headers and how they can play an important role by preventing common web attacks such as clickjacking & cross-site scripting (XSS).

-This project is meant to be a experimental and demonstration purposes, therefore it won't be deployed and to use it I also created the client-side web app using react.
+This project is meant to be an experimental and demonstration purposes, therefore it won't be deployed and to use it I also created the client-side web app using react.
 I think that's pretty much it and I will try to update when I have done with the project.
 Peace!